Run a Node on Moonbeam Using Docker¶

 --name="INSERT_YOUR_NODE_NAME (Embedded Relay)"

-Once Docker pulls the necessary images, your full Moonbeam (or Moonriver) node will start, displaying lots of information, such as the chain specification, node name, role, genesis state, and more:
+Once Docker pulls the necessary images, your full node will start, displaying lots of information, such as the chain specification, node name, role, genesis state, and more.

-During the syncing process, you will see messages from both the embedded relay chain and the parachain (without a tag).
-These messages display a target block (live network state) and a best block (local node synced state).
+During the syncing process, you will see logs from both the embedded relay chain ([Relaychain]) and the parachain ([🌗]).
+These logs display a target block (live network state) and a best block (local node synced state).

 Note